Bruce Hood (ice hockey): Early life

 Hood was born in Campbellville, Ontario, Canada (now part of the Town of Milton) on March 14, 1936, and moved into Milton in 1947.
 In the late-1940s and 1950s, Hood wrote an occasional sports column for the Milton Canadian Champion newspaper; played for Milton junior and senior hockey clubs; was the statistician for the Milton Minor Hockey Association, the Milton Industrial Hockey League and the Central Ontario Hockey League; secretary of the Halton County Baseball Association; referee in chief of the Tri-County Hockey League and the Milton Referees' Association; as well as having played junior hockey with Oakville, Georgetown and Brampton, juvenile with Acton and commercial hockey in Burlington.

 Hood officiated his first Intermediate hockey game in 1957 after a linesman was cut in a game he was serving as a back-up for.
 During the 1961-62 season, he served as a linesman in his first full season in the OHA Junior "A" league, before working in the 1962 Memorial Cup Finals between Hamilton and Edmonton.

 In the fall of 1962, Hood left Milton to go officiate in the International Hockey League in the central U.S. before moving on to the NHL.

 After 1962-63 Hood joined the NHL pool of referees.
-Between 1963 and 1965, he handled Central, American and Western Hockey League games, before getting a NHL trial in 1966.
+Between 1963 and 1965, he handled Central, American and Western Hockey League games, before getting an NHL trial in 1966.